OLUWAMUYIWA/odor/hows/protocol.md

 Its a static file. its `bencoded`. it must contain the address of the tracker, the name of the file,, size, and piece hashes for validatin each downloaded piece

 #### Peer
-A peer refers to a participating node in a downloa.
+A peer refers to a participating node in a torent.
 A peer could be a leecher or a seeder.
+WRT you, Peers are other users participating in a torrent, and have the partial file, or the complete file.
+When they have complete file, they are known as `seed`s.
 The fact that BitTorrent nodes consists of peers makes it a p2p protocol.
 The `Tracker` is the node that trumps them all, it is the central node, and not a peer

 #### Tracker
 Trackers exist for peer discovery, morally.
 Trackers dont have the file to be downloaded.
 It keeps a list of peers that are currently downloading a file.
-Thislist of peers are constantly being updated.
+This list of peers are constantly being updated.
 The list of `peer`s contained in the tracker is called a `swarm`.
 Tracker and clients communicate using either utp or http.
+The tracker is constantly replying to connecting peers with a list of peers who have the requested pieces.

 #### Leecher
 A leecher is a peer who does not yet have the complete set of the file. the leecher communicates with the `tracker`, requesting for the list of peers.
 It downloads `piece`s from the peers, and simultaneously makes available its already downloaded pieces to other leechers.
 Each piece is verified against its `Sha1` hash which is already in the `MetaInfo` file.
 A leecher does not need to become a seeder before it starts making its pieces availavle for download.